awslabs/LISA/lib/serve/mcp-workbench/README.md

 2. Tools are stored in S3 via the existing Lambda functions
 3. S3 bucket is mounted to the container filesystem
 4. MCP Workbench reads tools from the mounted location
-5. External processes can trigger rescans via HTTP
+5. External processes can trigger rescans via MCP tool calls

 ## Development